Guiding Principles of Recovery

 You will need to find the same kind of courage over and over that it took when you first sought help for your child, to deal with the ‘judges’ out there who have never walked in your shoes but are always ready with advice.
 Remember that family members and friends have good intentions but might not have the capacity to really understand what you are going through.
 You may or may not have the energy to deal with this at the same time you are dealing with decisions about medication, therapy, family functioning and school issues.
 But know there are those parents, caregivers and other individuals who have walked in your shoes and will not judge.

-If your kids are struggling with lack of peer connections, irregular school attendance, and your family is experiencing isolation from friends and family and is disconnected from the community, please contact Donna Obermeyer and the Family Alliance for Mental Health in Thurston/Mason counties at 360-790-7505 or email email@example.com.
+If your children are struggling with lack of peer connections, irregular school attendance, and your family is experiencing isolation from friends and family and is disconnected from the community, please contact Donna Obermeyer and the Family Alliance for Mental Health in Thurston/Mason counties at 360-790-7505 or email email@example.com.
 Come meet other families with similar challenges to find strengths and look for solutions.

 By Donna Obermeyer